 6- Attendance at District, Zone, and RI sponsored events/meetings (e.g., RYLA, District Assembly, District Conference, RI International Conventions, etc). (credit for up to 8 hours per day)

-7- Participation in approved RI e-club meetings may be used as a make up. (credit for one hour/meeting regardless of meeting length as long as participation exceeds 30 minutes)
+7- Participation in approved RI e-club (or oter Rotary Club that meets online) meetings may be used as a make up. (credit for one hour/meeting regardless of meeting length as long as participation exceeds 30 minutes)

 8-Participation in evaluation of residences in the Annual Holiday Decoration Contest. (credit for number of hours actually worked)